tesujimath/real_parent/README.md

 ## Supported Platforms

-`read_parent` runs on all platforms, with the following caveats on Windows.
+`real_parent` runs on all platforms, with the following caveats on Windows.

-- since the tests create symbolic links, to run the tests on Windows you need to run as administrator. 🤯
+- since the tests create symbolic links, to run the tests on Windows you need to run as administrator 🤯

 - symbolic link behaviour on Windows is awkward, so some tests have had to be disabled on that platform

-Isolating exactly what is the cause for weird failures with symbolic edge cases on Windows is beyond both my level of Windows platform expertise and, frankly, interest.
+Isolating exactly what is the cause for weird failures with symbolic link edge cases on Windows is beyond both this author's level of Windows platform expertise and, frankly, interest.
 Pull requests welcome in this area.
+Note however that the standard library `Path::canonicalize` may also fail in these edge cases.

 ## License